kayazay/zomato-restaurant-analytics/README.md

 ![zomato_etl](https://github.com/kayazay/zomato_analytics/assets/60517587/f4fd8397-c476-46ab-a7b1-1cb7baab22c3)

 ## DAG for dbt
-I used the Kimball Dimensional modeling principle to create facts and dimension tables from staging models in the dbt project.
-I used aggregations, CTEs, table joins, window functions and complex SQL logic to transform data into four marts that described a specific business function.
-The DAG for this workflow is:
+This project leveraged the Kimball Dimensional Modeling principle to construct facts and dimension tables from initial staging models within the dbt framework.
+By utilizing a combination of advanced techniques including aggregations, Common Table Expressions, appropriate table joins, window functions and detailed SQL logic, the raw data went through extensive transformation and modeling.
+The **Directed Acyclic Graph (DAG)** below shows the dependencies and logical flow of transformations in this pipeline, from the source tables to the four distinct data marts, each built to address a specific component of the operations within the Zomato company.

-> **source tables &rarr; staging models &rarr; facts and dimension tables**

 ![dag](https://github.com/kayazay/zomato_analytics/assets/60517587/6b1e6c3a-5e28-4acd-9e12-a08ffbfe5b4a)

-### ERD for Facts & Dimension tables
+### Data Marts Dictionary

 #### `dim_cuisine_country`